PandABlocks/PandABlocks-client/docs/index.rst

 PandABlocks Python Client
 =========================

-A Python client to control and data ports of the PandABlocks TCP server.
-Library features a `Sans-IO <what_is_sans_io>` core with both asyncio and blocking wrappers.
+A Python client to the control and data ports of the PandABlocks TCP server.
 Command line tool features an interactive console, load/save control, and HDF5 writing.
+Library features a `Sans-IO <sans-io>` core with both asyncio and blocking wrappers.

 How the documentation is structured
 -----------------------------------